alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

 #### Removing IP addresses from an existing service

-To remove all IP addresses except the mandatory PaaS ones, pass an empty value in for the `ip_filter` key:
+To remove all IP addresses except the mandatory GOV.UK PaaS ones, pass an empty value in for the `ip_filter` key:

 ```
 cf update-service my-es-service -c '{"ip_filter": ""}'
 ```

-To remove one IP address from a list while keeping the mandatory PaaS ones, pass in the list without the IP address you wish to remove for the `ip_filter` key, for example removing `5.6.7.8` from the list of `1.2.3.4, 5.6.7.8, 9.10.11.12`:
+To remove one IP address from a list while keeping the mandatory GOV.UK PaaS ones, pass in the list without the IP address you wish to remove for the `ip_filter` key, for example removing `5.6.7.8` from the list of `1.2.3.4, 5.6.7.8, 9.10.11.12`:

 ```
 cf update-service my-es-service -c '{"ip_filter": "1.2.3.4,9.10.11.12"}'